 Created by Arthur Morrison

-While the last twenty years have seen some collections of Hewitt stories, Morrison's more interesting P.I. creation, HORACE DORRINGTON has barely been heard of since the publication of the short-story collection The Dorrington Deed-box in 1897.
+While the last twenty years have seen some collections of Hewitt stories, Morrison's more interesting creation -- at least to readers of this site -- has to be HORACE DORRINGTON.
+Poor Horace has barely been heard of since the publication of the short-story collection The Dorrington Deed-box in 1897.
 Yet the Dorrington stories will change the mind forever of anybody who sees 19th century crime stories as morally cozy or stylistically old-fashioned.
 Whatever Merchant Ivory may try to tell you, Victorian London had mean streets that would make Compton or the South Bronx seem like paradise.
 The plump and moustachioed Dorrington appears to be a charmingly rough diamond, a kindly raconteur who attracts the instinctive trust of his clients.
 However, he is really Tom Ripley fifty years before Patricia Highsmith started writing, a cheerfully unrepentant sociopath who is willing to stoop to theft, blackmail, fraud or cold-blooded murder to make a dishonest penny.

 Why should anyone reading this site be interested in a book published over a century ago and never reprinted?
 For a start, it's interesting that at the dawn of the detective story a writer was prepared to challenge a taboo that still survives.
 There are countless PI writers who enthusiastically create brutal or corrupt coppers by the precinct-full, but who shy away from creating a truly amoral private investigator, even as an opponent for their knight in shining armour.
 The Dorrington stories are no masterpieces, but they deserve to be read for their gleeful portrayal of a truly self-interested investigator, a man who I find far less reprehensible than the self-righteous and hypocritical sadists who some authors put forward as heroes.
 I only hope that somebody reading this site has the influence to get the Deed-box re-published, so that those with no access to copyright libraries can make the acquaintance of the unspeakable Mr. Dorrington.